Austin Bergner: Professional career

+Detroit Tigers

 Bergner was drafted by the Detroit Tigers in the 9th round, with the 262nd overall selection, of the 2019 Major League Baseball draft.
 He split his first professional season between the rookie-level Gulf Coast League Tigers and Low-A Connecticut Tigers, accumulating an 0-3 record and 6.33 ERA with 18 strikeouts over 27 innings of work.
 Bergner did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Bergner returned to action in 2021 with the Single-A Lakeland Flying Tigers and High-A West Michigan Whitecaps.
 In 27 appearances (10 starts) split between the two affiliates, he posted a cumulative 6-2 record and 3.35 ERA with 110 strikeouts across 83 1/3 innings pitched.
 Bergner split the 2022 season between the Double-A Erie SeaWolves and Triple-A Toledo Mud Hens.
 In 27 appearances (26 starts) for the two affiliates, he compiled an aggregate 5-5 record and 3.47 ERA with 121 strikeouts across 119 1/3 innings pitched.

 Bergner returned to Erie and Toledo for the 2023 season, registering a 7-5 record and 5.62 ERA with 94 strikeouts and two saves across 73 2/3 innings pitched.
 Bergner split 2024 between Toledo, Erie, and West Michigan.
 He made 23 appearances (22 starts) for the three affiliates, logging a cumulative 3-4 record and 4.72 ERA with 108 strikeouts across 89 2/3 innings pitched.

+Bergner made 27 appearances (15 starts) for Erie and Toledo in 2025, logging a combined 9-7 record and 3.43 ERA with 95 strikeouts over 97 innings of work.
+He elected free agency following the season on November 6, 2025.

+Texas Rangers

+On January 28, 2026, Bergner signed with the Olmecas de Tabasco of the Mexican League.
+However, on February 3, Bergner signed a minor league contract with the Texas Rangers organization.
+He made nine appearances (including five starts) split between the Double-A Frisco RoughRiders and Triple-A Round Rock Express, posting a cumulative 2-3 record and 5.85 ERA with 17 strikeouts over 20 innings of work.
+Bergner was released by the Rangers organization on June 9.

+International career

+Bergner represented the United States U18 team that won a gold medal at the 2014 COPABE Pan American Championships in Mexico.
+In a game against Cuba, he was brought in to close out the game in the ninth inning, earning the save in a 5–4 win.
+Bergner subsequently represented Team USA at the 2015 WBSC U-18 Baseball World Cup in Japan, where they also won gold.
+In their opening game against the Czech Republic, he struck out nine batters in six innings to lead USA to an 11–1 mercy rule win.

+Bergner was selected to play for the Colombia national baseball team at the 2026 World Baseball Classic.